do edibles expire?

 Besides expiring, edibles can lose potency over time as THC degrades.
 A year is about the time it takes for THC to degrade enough to lose its effects but it can occasionally degrade even more quickly.
 Cannabinoids can have a shelf-life of 2 years if stored properly.
 However, THC has quite a few enemies that can speed up its degradation.

-THC’s worst enemy is oxygen which increases its chances of becoming cannabinol (CBN).
+THC’s worst enemy is oxygen which increases its chances of becoming CBN.
 When THC becomes CBN, it becomes less psychoactive but CBN can still offer a subtle high of euphoric or relaxed feelings.
+It is also more likely to make you tired.

 Heat and light also increase the speed your edibles lose their potency.
 Store edibles in a cool, dark, dry space.
 Whenever possible, try leaving them in their original packaging and don’t open the package unless you plan to consume the contents within the next 3-6 months.